Wyndham Law Firm Blog

 It’s also important to recognize that being injured by someone else’s negligence can send adrenaline coursing through your body and can leave you in a state of shock.
 Each of these can mask the pain you’re feeling and any symptoms you’re experiencing and, in the process, can interfere with your ability to accurately assess your condition.

-If you’ve been involved in an accident that involves any amount of impact, such as a traffic accident, an accident on the job, or a slip and fall accident, the best policy is always erring on the side of caution, which means getting checked out by a medical professional sooner rather than later.
+If you’ve been involved in an accident with any degree of impact—such as a traffic accident, a workplace accident, or a slip and fall—the best approach is to err on the side of caution by getting checked out by a medical professional sooner rather than later.

 If You’re Offered Medical Assistance at the Accident Scene

 If the emergency medical techs (EMTS) at the accident scene, such as after a car accident, offer you medical assistance, it’s in your best interest to accept.
-Taking a wait-and-see approach is not the best way to protect your health and bolster your recovery, and it also sends a message to the at-fault driver’s insurance provider that your injuries aren’t serious – when they may well be.
+Taking a wait-and-see approach is not the best way to protect your health or support your recovery.
+It can also give the at-fault driver’s insurance provider the impression that your injuries aren’t serious—when they may, in fact, be.

 The EMTs will help you determine the level of care you need – whether that means urgent care or the emergency room – and they can also transport you if necessary.